Sergey80/scala-samples/README.md

 For example To convert project to <b>IntellijIdea</b>:

-BEFORE: make sure you have Scala plugin installed!
+BEFORE: make sure you have:
+ 1. Scala plugin installed
+ 2. SBT plugin installed

 <ol>
  <li> make sure you have this directory open (depending on your current sbt version): <code>'.sbt/0.13/plugins'</code> </li>